DivijaSrivastava/Armorbelle/README.md

 - This shouldn't happen due to threading, but if it does, restart the application
 - Check console for error messages

-## License

-This is a demonstration project for educational purposes.

-## Support

-For issues or questions, please refer to the project documentation or submit an issue through the project repository.

----

-**Note**: This application is for demonstration and educational purposes only.
-It does not provide actual emergency services or real-time safety monitoring.
-In case of real emergencies, always contact your local emergency services directly.